Storage center for the homeless opens Wednesday morning

 But neighbors near the center worry the building will attract crime and other public safety issues to the area.

+“I haven’t seen any major crime or fighting screaming or yelling,” another local told FOX 5.
+“I haven’t had any problems with the homeless around here.”

+San Diego Police said no major incidents have been reported near the 16th Street facility since it opened.

-The city has tried to ease those concerns with promises to increase police presence in the area as necessary, to help organize more frequent community cleanups in the area and to proactively remove any litter or graffiti on the premises.
+The city has tried to ease concerns for neighbors of the new facility with promises to increase police presence in the area as necessary, to help organize more frequent community cleanups in the area and to proactively remove any litter or graffiti on the premises.
 They’ll also be opening the center to the homeless community slowly, with the first 90 days requiring a referral to use the services.

 Whether those measures are enough to soothe locals — including the staff, student and parents at Our Lady’s School, an elementary school with a playground bordering the facility that has voiced concerns about the project — will become more apparent in the weeks to come.